Co-Redemptrix

-Co-Redemptrix (also spelled Coredemptrix; Co-Redemptress is an equivalent term) is a title used by some Catholics for the Blessed Virgin Mary, and refers to Mary's role in the redemption of all peoples.
+Co-Redemptrix (also spelled Coredemptrix; Co-Redemptress is an equivalent term) is a title used by some Christians for the Blessed Virgin Mary, emphasizing her unique, subordinate cooperation with Jesus Christ in the redemption of humanity.

 According to those who use the term, Co-Redemptrix refers to a subordinate but essential participation by the Blessed Virgin Mary in redemption, notably that she gave free consent to give life to the Redeemer, which meant sharing his life, suffering, and death, which were redemptive for the world.
 Related to this belief is the concept of Mary as Mediatrix, which is a separate concept but regularly included by Catholics who use the title Co-Redemptrix.
-Some, in particular the adherents of the Amsterdam visions, have petitioned for a dogmatic definition, along with Mediatrix.
+Some, in particular the adherents of the Marian apparitions of The Lady of All Nations, have petitioned for a dogmatic definition, along with Mediatrix and Advocate.

+The term "Co-redemptrix" has been applied to the Virgin Mary since the 15th century.
+Saint Bernard assigned Mary a role at the foot of the Cross that gave rise to the title "Co-redemptrix", which first appears in an anonymous fifteenth-century hymn from Salzburg: "Loving, sweet, and kind / altogether undeserving of any sorrow / if you henceforth chose to weep / as one suffering with the Redeemer / for the captive sinner / you would be co-redemptrix."

-The concept was especially common in the late Middle Ages, when it was promoted heavily among the Franciscans, and often resisted by the Dominicans.
-By the early 16th century the hopes of the concept becoming Catholic doctrine had receded, and have never seriously revived.
-In more recent times, the title has received some support from the Catholic Magisterium though it is not included in the concluding chapter of the apostolic constitution Lumen gentium of the Second Vatican Council, which chapter many theologians hold to be a comprehensive summary of Roman Catholic Mariology.
-As a Cardinal, Pope Benedict XVI suggested that the Marian title caused confusion and did not sufficiently reflect scripture.
-Pope Francis has repeatedly suggested the title should not be used.
+In more recent times, the title has received some support from the Catholic Magisterium though it is not included in the concluding chapter of the apostolic constitution Lumen gentium of the Second Vatican Council, which chapter many theologians hold to be a comprehensive summary of Catholic Mariology.

+On 4 November 2025, the Dicastery for the Doctrine of the Faith released Mater populi fidelis, a doctrinal note on Marian titles and Mary’s role in salvation.
+Signed by Cardinal Víctor Manuel Fernández and Monsignor Armando Matteo, it clarified that is always inappropriate to use the title "Co-redemptrix" to define Mary’s cooperation, as this title risks obscuring Christ’s unique salvific mediation and can therefore create confusion.
+The document was approved by Pope Leo XIV on 7 October 2025.

+Doctrine and context

+The prefix "co-" derives from the Latin term "cum", which means "with" (and not "equal to").
+Mary cooperates in a unique and subordinate way with Christ (the only Redeemer) in the redemption of the human race, through her fiat at the Annunciation and the subsequent incarnation of Christ, and by accompanying Jesus to Calvary where she suffered spiritually with Him.